namtoki/English/stock/messy.md

 - I like working for my company but I'm still in my `honeymoon phase`.
 - I've been working at my current company for about 1 month and a half.
 - How long have you been working here?

+- `Might as well`
+  - We `might as well` walk there.
+  - They `may just as well` be married since they've been living together for years.
+  - Come on now, you `may as well` tell us.
+  - The guy I'm playing is a really good golfer?
+Well, I `may as well` give up before I start. (仕方ない)